 No matter which shipping carrier you use, they have developed packing strategies to maximize their capacity and ultimately their revenue.
 One of the techniques carriers have is to measure dimensional weight to make the most out of lightweight items that occupy more space.

-In this post, we’ll explain everything you need to know about dimensional weight, how it’s calculated, why it matters for your product management, and best of all, how you can avoid it (or at least help you to reduce it).
+In this post, we’ll explain everything you need to know about dimensional weight: how it’s calculated, why it matters for your product management, how it’s different than actual weight and billable weight, and best of all, how you can avoid it (or at least help you to reduce it).

 What is dimensional weight?